-The Privacy and Security Committee is chaired by the COO and has met two times during 2019.
+The Privacy and Security Committee is chaired by a Management Board Member and met four times during 2021.

 The objectives of the Privacy and Security Committee are to:

 - provide oversight related to the security and compliance activities and obligations of Lemonade Insurance N.V.; - oversee Lemonade Insurance N.V.'s privacy and security programs; - oversee Lemonade Insurance N.V.'s disaster recovery and business continuity plans; and - advise and support the Management Board on decisions to be taken.